Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Second round skipped off the plating on his arm, hand snapped out and crunched it.
 Turned, slashed with his fusion knife.
 Hunter’s cloak broke as part of its arm came off.

 Nervejam at close range.
-It went off---
+It went of-

 Well, that new coating did the trick.
 It and prob’ly the drugs.
-Either way he was moving too fast to feel anything and he din’t lose any concentration so---
+Either way he was moving too fast to feel anything and he din’t lose any concentration s-

 The Hunters noticed *that* shit.
 And now he got his hands on an actual fuckin’ Alpha.